-Fact 34: One can save up to 20 square feet of forest with online contributions thereby conveniently prevent deforestation.
+Fact 34: One can save up to 20 square feet of a forest with online contributions, thereby conveniently prevent deforestation.

-Fact 35: Over 4 million tons of junk is created online by spamming.
+Fact 35: Over 4 million tons of junk are created online by spamming.

-Fact 36: 41 pounds of these junk mails are sent to almost every adult in the United States.
+Fact 36: 41 pounds of these junk emails are sent to almost every adult in the United States.

 Fact 37: 44% of the junk mail goes unopened.

-Fact 38: People in America spend more than 275 million dollars to dispose junk mails.
+Fact 38: People in America spend more than 275 million dollars to dispose of junk mails.

-Fact 41: A lot of paper and cardboard is used unnecessarily for packing.
+Fact 41: A lot of paper and cardboard are used unnecessarily for packing.
 This means more tree felling.

 Fact 43: Use canvas or paper bags as another alternative.

-Fact 44: Pick products which require less packaging.
+Fact 44: Pick products that require less packaging.

-Fact 45: Be creative and mail manufacturers telling them to use eco-friendly products.
+Fact 45: Be creative and always ask mail manufacturers to use eco-friendly products.
 Show them your deforestation knowledge by highlighting certain important facts using statistics.

 Fact 46: Sign effective petitions that work and help reduce deforestation.

-Fact 47: Support eco-friendly companies buy buying their products that promise more durability in an inexpensive way.
+Fact 47: Support eco-friendly companies by buying their products that promise more durability in an inexpensive way.